MaralNajafi/digikala-website-clone/README.md

 ### JavaScript

-I don’t actually have anything to mentions about its JavaScript as I haven’t yet done anything special with it (just switching between different tabs).
+I don’t actually have anything to mention about its JavaScript as I haven’t yet done anything special with it (just switching between different tabs).
 But I may need to do some other programming later to finish the project.

 ### Contribution